R3Conclave/conclave-core-sdk/docs/docs/container-gradle.md

 ../scripts/container-gradle host:run
 ```

-By default port 9999 is mapped from the container to the host.
-If you want to start multiple containers at once you'll
-need to map a different port.
-You can set the `CONTAINER_PORT` environment variable before running the script to do this.
-If you want to map multiple ports or have more precise control, please edit the script.

 !!! warning
     Native Image requires a lot of memory to build.
 Ensure you configured Docker via its GUI to allocate at least
     6 GB of RAM to the virtual machine and quite possibly more.
 You can adjust this by clicking the little whale icon
     in your menu bar, clicking Preferences, going to the Resources section and moving the slider.

-## RAM disk
+## Configuration
+### Multiple containers
+By default port 9999 is mapped from the container to the host.
+If you want to start multiple containers at once you'll
+need to map a different port.
+You can set the `CONTAINER_PORT` environment variable before running the script to do this.
+If you want to map multiple ports or have more precise control, please edit the script.

+!!! tip
+    If you already tried to start a second container and received the error
+    `Bind for 0.0.0.0:9999 failed: port is already allocated.`, [find and remove](#troubleshooting) the container
+    which has an empty value in the `PORTS` column, and then try again with the `CONTAINER_PORT` variable.

+### Alternative JDKs

+The container will use OpenJDK 11 by default.
+You can request the use of a different OpenJDK by downloading one for Linux
+and then running the script with the `LINUX_JAVA_HOME` environment variable set.
+This allows you to run your host
+with Java 8, for example.

+If you change `LINUX_JAVA_HOME` then any existing container will be unusable and you'll get an error.
+[Delete the container](#troubleshooting) and re-run the script.

+## Copying files out of the container

 Changes made inside the container will *not* propagate to disk on macOS.
 This is deliberate and intended to avoid the
 extremely slow Docker Linux/Mac filesystem interop layer.
 Instead build results are redirected to a ramdisk layered on